 As I read this book and became more and more aware of these connections, something remarkable happened.
 The connections shifted from “out there” in “nature” to “in here” in our own society.
 How can humanity begin to mirror the beneficial connections in our natural world?
 How can we understand the gravity of our interconnectedness?
 And what tools can we use in order to live harmoniously with each other as humans?
 The society in which we live is an ecosystem itself.
 Understanding the natural world provides us with so much wisdom on how we can live harmoniously with one another.

-Submitted by Dr. Arthur Clark
+Contributed by Dr. Arthur Clark